-- This type of assistance is intended to help the following groups of people and property:

-- Local People, who are first time buyers as defined by the standard conditions of this

-policy

-- Properties that have been vacant for at least 6 months or more at the time of application and subsequent inspection by the Council

-- Inherited or transferred properties will not be considered

-- o The property must be subject to a 60% mortgage or more.

-- The accepted purchase price must be in line with the current cost guidance issued by the Welsh Government see this link for further information https://gov.wales/docs/desh/publications/150401-acceptable-cost-guidance-en.pdf or contact the Housing Department for further information.

-- Works to properties which include the following, The maximum funding allocated to each of these features are in brackets below.

-- Re-roof, work to chimney, replace rainwater goods/fascia's/barge boards(£6,500)

-- Re-placement doors and windows(£5,000)

-- Re-rendering(insulated)/pointing(£5,000)

-- Electrical(£4,000)

-- Plumbing/heating(£5,000)

-- o Kitchen(£4,500)

-- o Bathroom(£3,000)

-- DPC/tanking/timber treatment(£2,000)

-- o Paths, external safety(£1,000)

-- Loft insulation(£500)

-- Flue lining(£1,500)

-- Grant funding will not be available for any materials used or work carried out personally by any applicant.
+- This type of assistance is intended to help the following groups of people and property: - Local People, who are first time buyers as defined by the standard conditions of this policy - Properties that have been vacant for at least 6 months or more at the time of application and subsequent inspection by the Council - The accepted purchase price must be in line with the current cost guidance issued by the Welsh Government, refer to page 37-38 for guideline of costs.
+For further information click on this link https://gov.wales/docs/desh/publications/150401acceptable-cost-guidance-en.pdf or contact the Housing Department. - Inherited or transferred properties will not be considered - The property must be subject to a minimum 60% mortgage. - Works to properties which include the following, The maximum funding allocated to each of these features are in brackets below. - Re-roof, work to chimney, replace rainwater goods/fascia's/barge boards(£6,500) - Re-placement doors and windows(£5,000) - Re-rendering(insulated)/pointing(£5,000) - Electrical(£4,000) - Plumbing/heating(£5,000) - o DPC/tanking/timber treatment(£2,000) - o Loft insulation(£500) - Flue lining(£1,500) - Grant funding will not be available for any materials used or work carried out personally by any applicant.